Getting Rid of Cockroaches

 – What to Know About Cockroaches – What do they look like? –

-The main pest cockroach specie in Ireland is the German Cockroach, although there are occurences of Oriental Cockroaches and American Cockroaches.
+The main pest cockroach specie in Ireland is the German Cockroach, although there are occurrences of Oriental Cockroaches and American Cockroaches.

 German cockroaches are small with adults measuring 1.5 cm in length.
 Adults have 2 dark longitudinal bands on their back near the head.
 Immature cockroaches, or nymphs, are smaller than adults.
 The cockroaches are primarily indoor pests.
 They have strict moisture requirements so they are usually found in kitchen and bathroom areas.
 Adults live about 6 months, and during this time the female produces from 4 to 8 egg cases (each containing around 30 nymphs).